MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-mixed-dialogs.md

 ---
-title: Create a bot using both traditional and adaptive dialogs   - Bot Service
+title: Create a bot using adaptive, component, and waterfall dialogs - Bot Service
 description: Learn how to manage a conversation flow with conventional and adaptive in the Bot Framework SDK.
-keywords: conversation flow, repeat, loop, menu, dialogs, prompts, waterfalls, dialog set
+keywords: conversation flow, dialogs, component dialogs, custom dialogs, waterfall dialogs, adaptive dialogs
 author: JonathanFingold
 ms.author: kamrani
 manager: kamrani